leahgarrett/file-archive-manager/README.md

 - Real photo data from `backend/src/data/sample.json` with 8 sample photos
 - Filtering works in real-time with multiple simultaneous filters
 - Search queries all metadata fields (tags, people, location, filename)

+### Image Display Implementation Complete (2025-09-08)

+**Request:** "how do i make the images on the backend visible on the front end?"

+**Solution Applied:** Added static file serving to backend and updated frontend image URLs **Achievements:**

+- ✅ Backend now serves static images via `/api/images/<filename>` endpoint
+- ✅ Frontend updated to use actual image files instead of placeholder service
+- ✅ Express static middleware configured for `backend/src/data/test-images` directory
+- ✅ All 8 sample images now displaying correctly in photo grid
+- ✅ Proper CORS and proxy configuration maintained
+- ✅ No performance impact - images served efficiently by Express

+**Technical Changes:**

+- Added `app.use('/api/images', express.static(IMAGES_PATH))` to backend
+- Updated `getThumbnailUrl()` function to return `/api/images/${photo.filename}`
+- Maintained responsive image sizing with CSS aspect-ratio and object-cover
+- Images load lazily with proper alt text and hover effects

+**Status:** ✅ Frontend successfully displaying all actual photo files from backend storage

+---

+**Prompt Log:**

+- 2025-09-08: "how do i make the images on the backend visible on the front end?" - Solution: Added Express static file serving for images directory and updated frontend image URLs